 Does hormone disorder affect the skin?

-The skin is a mirror of general health, and many of the disorders that occur in the body directly affect it, and also the hormonal disorder in the body may be the main reason for dry skin or the emergence of pimples frequently as follows:
+The skin is a mirror of general health, and many of the disorders that occur in the body directly affect it, and also the hormonal disorder may be the main reason for dry skin or the emergence of pimples frequently as follows:

-The decrease in the level of the hormone estrogen in the body causes sagging skin and the appearance of premature wrinkles.
+Imbalances and decrease in the level of the hormone estrogen causes sagging skin and the appearance of premature wrinkles.

 If you notice pimples appearing frequently even with your skincare routine, the reason may be the increased production of testosterone (male hormone), which may also cause increased facial hair growth.

-It is responsible for regulating the level of tension in the body, and an increase in the level of the hormone cortisol causes an increase in the appearance of pimples, and slow healing of wounds, which causes difficulty in treating scars.
+It is responsible for regulating the level of tension, and imbalances (increase) in the level of the cortisol hormone causes an increase in the appearance of pimples, and slow healing of wounds, which causes difficulty in treating scars.

 Hormone disorder treatment with medicinal herbs